urbanjost/M_escape/README.md

    hard to even image today).

-   So one device that could take advantage of the newly standardized character and one of the few early devices that could often be used cross-platform to some extent became the video terminal, at least briefly.
+   So one device that could take advantage of the newly standardized characters and one of the few early devices that could often be used cross-platform to some extent became the video terminal (briefly, at least).

-   Terminals quickly evolved to allow very un-teletype-like behavior like clearing screen regions, cursor positioning, and supporting various font sizes and display sizes (some could even beep!).
+   But terminals quickly evolved to allow very un-teletype-like behavior such as clearing screen regions, cursor positioning, and supporting various font sizes and display sizes (some could even beep!).
    These new features continued to be accessible from almost any language because they were typically accessed by sending in-band signaling.
 That is, they used the bit patterns that did not represent printable characters to access these new features (The new features were triggered by sending signals in the same way characters were sent to the terminals, so it was just special "character patterns" that triggered the new features).
 Initially, graphics was done this way as well.
-The beauty of that was that almost any language could be used to generate text and graphics, as essentially all languages can write an output stream.
+The beauty of that was that almost any language could be used to generate text and graphics, as essentially all general-purpose languages can write an output stream.

    But these new devices all used different sequences to trigger the new features.
 This drove developers to create an abstraction layer than